cormachogan/hostinfo-operator/README.md

         }

         //
-        // Print summary for host in HostInfo specification info
+        // Print summary for host in HostInfo specification info only
         //

         for _, hs := range hss {